-Technologies on water include: development of advanced drinking water treatment systems, wastewater treatment technology and recovery of nutrients and energy, water reuse technology and establishment of an urban water recycling system, water distribution networks, bioremediation of contaminated soil and groundwater.
+Technologies on water include: development of advanced drinking water treatment systems, wastewater treatment technology including stormy events and recovery of nutrients and energy, water reuse technology and establishment of an urban water recycling system, water distribution networks, bioremediation of contaminated soil and groundwater.
 Risk issues on water include: evaluation of the safety of drinking water, risk assessment of toxic chemicals, management and control of contaminants in the environment, physico-chemical method to remove micropollutants in wastewaters, microbial water quality and control.
-Researches on water environment include: integrated watershed management, fate of micro-pollutants in the environment, water quality monitoring technology, assessment method of bioconcentration of organic micropollutants.
+Researches on water environment include: integrated watershed management, fate and source tracking of micro-pollutants and pathogens in the environment, water quality monitoring technology, assessment method of physiological activity due to emerging micropollutants.